SAP-samples/teched2025-AD161/exercises/ex3/README.md

 ## Exercise 3.6 - Mock

-After completing these steps you will have run the xtravels app with the Data Product entity `Customers` being mocked by a local table.
+After completing these steps, you will have run the xtravels app with the Data Product entity `Customers` being mocked by a local table.

 Following the CAP principle of "local development and testing", you first